aadimiro/Rubik/rubiks-cube-app/doc/HowTo.md

 - **Execute Sequence Button**: Enter a sequence of moves in the text field and click this button to execute them.
 - **Set Solved Button**: Resets the cube to the solved state.
 - **Hint Text**: Displays hints to guide you through solving the cube based on its current state.
-- **Single Move Buttons**: To make moves in mobile devices without keyboard.
+- **Single Move Buttons**: To make moves on mobile devices without a keyboard.

 ## Controls